Transfer learning for high-dimensional Factor-augmented sparse linear model: Factor Augmented Transfer Learning

-In this subsection, we consider how to detect the transferable set $\mathcal{A}_\eta$ through a data-driven manner, which is not known in practice.
+In this section, we consider how to detect the transferable set $\mathcal{A}_\eta$ through a data-driven manner.
 Since the performance of transfer learning deeply depends on the transferable set, the \textit{negative transfer} \citep{pan2009survey,ge2014handling} would happen if irrelevant sources are included in the transferable set.
 Therefore, a reliable procedure for identifying which source datasets can be effectively leveraged is crucial.